lingtalfi/Light_Nugget/personal/mydoc/pages/conception-notes.md

 That's because if your plugin ever uses other types of configuration files, you don't want the malicious user to access them just by using a malicious nuggetId.

 In other words, use the **relPath** argument to define the chroot dir of your nuggets.

+As a general security recommendation, although it's obvious, let me say it again: never trust the user, and consider your ajax script as a gui for the user, and so never trust the parameters collected via ajax.

+In the end, the only thing you can rely on is your permission system, (assuming the user session is not corrupted).
+This means: always check your meaningful action's permissions before executing them, because a malicious user can't access your permission system just by changing the parameters sent to an ajax script.